 - PowerSchool is Salt Lake City School District's approved online program that provides student information including current assignments, exam scores, and grades; attendance, absences, and tardies; graduation progress; and behavior issues. - Two parent teacher conferences are scheduled each year at Highland High School.
 Family members are able to meet one on one with teachers to discuss the progress of individual students.
-Parents are also encouraged to communicate with the school throughout the year either in person, online or phone contact. - Counselors meet yearly with all students to build a 4 year plan in their College and Career Readiness Planning meeting to discuss graduation requirements, college and career goals, admission testing, pathways to careers, and college degrees.
-Parents are invited to attend all of these meetings. - School Community Council (SCC) is a committee comprised of parents, board members, administration, teachers and other vested school community members.
+Parents are also encouraged to communicate with the school throughout the year either in person, online or phone contact. - School Community Council (SCC) is a committee comprised of parents, board members, administration, teachers and other vested school community members.
 This committee approves Trustland monies based on academic objectives and goals.
 The SCC also approves school policies, student learning objectives; and helps compose the annual School Improvement Plan. - School Improvement Committee (SIC) is a group of teachers and administrators who work together reviewing and implementing school policy.
-This process is done through a shared governance process and provides school based decisions.
+This process is done through a shared governance process and provides school-based decisions. - A detailed course catalog is provided online by the Salt Lake City School District.
+This guide provides the school community with a description of courses offered; prerequisites required for each course; credits given; and which grade level may enroll in the courses.

-- A detailed course catalog is provided online by the Salt Lake City School District.
-This guide provides the school community with a description of courses offered; prerequisites required for each course; credits given; and which grade level may enroll in the courses. - All teachers at Highland High School are required to submit an open disclosure document describing in detail the nature of the course; goals and objectives; format and procedures; grading practices; and course requirements. - Many teachers at Highland High School are now engaging students in social media through blogging, on-line assignments and subject discussions.
-CANVAS Learning Platform is an electronic source for delivering course content and submission of assessments. - All approved IB Policies are provided at links on the Highland High School website, IB page. - UtahFutures.org is an online source of information provided by the Utah State Office of Education.
-Students can enhance their College and Career Readiness Plan (CCR) by using UtahFutures.org to help students explore interests, work values, personality traits, learning styles, leadership strengths, talents and more.
+- All teachers at Highland High School are required to submit an open disclosure document describing in detail the nature of the course; goals and objectives; format and procedures; grading practices; and course requirements. - Many teachers at Highland High School are now engaging students in social media through blogging, on-line assignments, and subject discussions.
+CANVAS Learning Platform is an electronic source for delivering course content and submission of assessments. - All approved IB Policies are provided at links on the Highland High School website, IB page. - UtahFutures is an online source of information provided by the Utah State Office of Education.
+Students can manage their College and Career Plan (SEOP) by using UtahFutures that help students explore interests, work values, personality traits, learning styles, leadership strengths, talents and more.